 We look at museums to explore what is kept for the future archive.
 Museums especially face profusion when dealing with the products of mass production and consumption.

 We look at museums to explore what is kept for the future archive.
 Museums especially face profusion when dealing with the products of mass production and consumption.
 This is the case for museums with Social History collections, which is one area of focus.
-To understand how museums deal with prolific collections, and make decisions about what to acquire, we research key topics in practice and policy.
+To understand how museums deal with prolific collections, and make decisions about what to acquire, we researched key topics in practice and policy.
 This includes review and disposal, contemporary collecting, museum storage, and collection plans.
-We also look at when homes and museums interact to decide what to keep for the future.
+We also looked at when homes and museums interact to decide what to keep for the future.
 Times when they come into direct contact include when curators are involved in household clearances or when people donate things to museums.

 York Museums Trust